Emanuel Admassu and Jen Wood

 The Spotlight Award recognizes the work of exceptionally gifted national and international architects in the early stages of their professional career who have demonstrated design excellence and curiosity through their body of work.

-Learn more about the Spotlight Award and view a list of past awardees here
+Learn more about the Spotlight Award and view a list of past awardees here.

 RDA's Spotlight Award + Lecture is made possible through the generous support of Rice University’s Humanities Research Center, with additional support from the Texas Commission on the Arts.
 Funding also is provided by RDA Underwriters: MAREK, W.S.
 Bellows Construction Corp., Harvey | Harvey-Cleary, Tellepsen, Hines, HKS, Inc., IBEW, MLN Company, m Strategic Partners, TDIndustries, TRIO Electric, and Walker Engineering, Inc.

-This lecture is eligible for one AIA/CES Learning Unit.
+The Spotlight Award Lecture is eligible for one AIA/CES Learning Unit.
 Rice Design Alliance is an AIA/CES Registered Provider of quality educational programs.